testing-library/testing-library-docs/docs/react-testing-library/api.md

 ## `render` Options

-You wont often need to specify options, but if you ever do, here are the available options which you could provide as a second argument to `render`.
+You won't often need to specify options, but if you ever do, here are the available options which you could provide as a second argument to `render`.

 ### `container`

-By default, `React Testing Library` will create a `div` and append that div to the `document.body` and this is where your react component will be rendered.
+By default, `React Testing Library` will create a `div` and append that `div` to the `document.body` and this is where your React component will be rendered.
 If you provide your own HTMLElement `container` via this option, it will not be appended to the `document.body` automatically.

-For Example: If you are unit testing a `tablebody` element, it cannot be a child of a `div`.
+For example: If you are unit testing a `tablebody` element, it cannot be a child of a `div`.
 In this case, you can specify a `table` as the render `container`.

 ```jsx